monstercat/s3-zipper/README.md

 Call the returned URL to starting streaming the zip.

+# Authorization

+An optional `AUTH_PASSWORD` environment variable can be set so that all requests require a basic authorization password

 ## Running
 ```
 PORT=8080 \
 DEBUG='s3-zipper' \
 AWS_ACCESS_KEY_ID=... \
 AWS_SECRET_ACCESS_KEY=... \
+AUTH_PASSWORD= optional password ... \
 node index.js
 ```